syncdstudy/syncdstudy.github.io/index.md

     - Incentives such as gift cards for top-performing senseis and grasshoppers.
     - Anti-cheating measures to ensure points are earned through meaningful interaction. *(Feature under discussion)*

-- **Admin Tools:** Admins can monitor user activity, resolve issues, and ensure the space remains safe and supportive.
-Users can also contact admins to report inappropriate behavior.

 ### Goals

 - Foster in-person collaboration on campus.